Pre-Requisites

 Online Art 498R class

-2. You must visit the course at the start of the semester that falls during your internship.
-(The course will not be available until the first day of classes of that semester.)
+- You must visit the course at the start of the semester your internship takes place.

 Note: Use the I-Plan system to apply for internships.